Ev3ryTh1ngN1c3/New-Note-Taker/README.md

   ## Usage

-  Open the Note Taker.
+  Open the Note Taker.<br>

-  Click on the link to the notes page.
+  Click on the link to the notes page. <br>

-  Enter a new note title & note’s text.
+  Enter a new note title & note’s text. <br>
   Save or Clear notes.

   ## Project Motivation